 When you leave your job, the company may conduct an exit interview, which is a meeting between a company's human resources department and an employee who has gracefully resigned or has been terminated.
-Exit interviews are often required by human resources department policy since they are an excellent means for a company to evaluate and continuously improve relations with their workforce.
+Exit interviews are often required by human resources department policy since they are an excellent means for a company to evaluate and continuously improve relations with its workforce.

 The Purpose of Exit Interviews

-Exit interviews are a good way for companies to better retain their employees and reduce turnover, thus keeping hiring costs and the resources needed to find great employees low.
+Exit interviews are a good way for companies to gain insights that can improve the work environment so they can retain their employees and reduce turnover, thus keeping hiring costs and the resources needed to find great employees low.

 Companies use many different methods and analytical tools to assess the information and feedback received from an exit interview.
 Some employers use surveys and Likert scales, while others engage in a dialogue in person or over the phone in order to determine which office practices were more effective than others.
 Many organizations even permit exiting employees to submit their feedback online.

 The exit interview is your opportunity to give feedback about your job, the company, and the supervision you received.
-However, it's important to be polite and respectful, even if you aren't leaving your job on the best of terms.
+Exit interview questions don't have right or wrong answers, but while you want to be truthful, it's also important to be polite and respectful, even if you aren't leaving your job on the best of terms.
 If a potential employer, upon reading your resume and its accompanying work history, decides to contact your employer to ask about your performance, your exit interview answers may mean the difference between a positive or a negative response.

 What Companies Ask at Exit Interviews